 When an inter-SGSN RA update procedure is performed from a first SGSN that supports GTP v1 to a second SGSN that supports GTP v0, the first SGSN shall convert the R99 QoS profile to an R97 QoS profile before sending the SGSN Context Response message.
 Furthermore, it fills the Uplink Flow Label Signalling field in the PDP Context information element of the SGSN Context Response message with the lower two octets of the Uplink TEID Control Plane.
 All PDP contexts that are identified by an extended TI (see TS 24.007 [12]) and all PDP contexts with a maximum bitrate for uplink and downlink of 0 kbit/s shall be deleted locally in the MS and the first SGSN.
 The first SGSN shall initiate the deletion of these PDP contexts in the GGSN after receiving an SGSN Context Acknowledge message from the second SGSN.
-If several of the remaining PDP contexts have been activated for the same APN and PDP address in the first SGSN (secondary PDP context activation), then all PDP contexts except the PDP context with the highest-quality QoS profile shall be deleted locally in the MS and in the first SGSN, and the first SGSN shall initiate the deletion of these PDP contexts in the GGSN.
+If several of the remaining PDP contexts have been activated for the same APN and PDP address in the first SGSN (secondary PDP context activation), then all PDP contexts except the PDP context with the highest-quality QoS profile shall be deleted locally in the MS and the first SGSN shall initiate the deletion of these PDP context activation), then all PDP contexts except the PDP context with the highest-quality QoS profile shall be deleted locally in the MS and in the first SGSN shall initiate the deletion of these PDP context activation.